Recency Biased Causal Attention for Time-series Forecasting: EXPERIMENTS

 All experiments are evaluated 3 times with different initialization (\ref{sm:hyperparams}).
 For each dataset, we select a single input sequence based on the best-performing input sequence length across all prediction lengths.
 We choose a single input sequence length for each dataset because the strength of the correlations between time steps is independent of the prediction length, but the required input sequence length to capture the information necessary to forecast is unique for each dataset.
 For each prediction length, we treat the attention mask as a hyperparameter and select the best mask and time constant pair.
 We select attention masks for each prediction length because the forecasting timescale will likely emphasize short or long-term correlations for shorter or longer forecasting windows.
 We make our selections based on the MSE error.
+Section~\ref{sm:hyperparams} provides more details on the hyperparameter tuning and the hyperparameters used in this work.